How to Prepare for Christmas Guests in the Home

 Make Sure your Kitchen is Guest Ready

 The kitchen itself is something which is often overlooked when we prepare for Christmas guests, as cooking for more people than normal can quickly lead to running out of equipment and space.
 Oven space is a premium, so if you can, place multiple foods on the same baking tray or roasting tin, alternatively precook as much as possible to just be reheated when nearly ready to serve.
-Also make sure there is enough serveware, flatware and dinnerware for each person plus more to ensure you don’t run out before you have the chance to put the dishwasher on.
+Also make sure there is enough serveware, cutlery and tableware for each person plus more to ensure you don’t run out before you have the chance to put the dishwasher on.

 Set the Table in Style

 The Christmas day meal needs the most forward planning to create not only a sumptuous menu but to also make sure the table is styled to perfection too.
-Christmas table decorations don’t need to be tricky – start with a tablecloth or runner, then look to create an eye-catching centerpiece which complements your overall Christmas scheme.
+Christmas table decorations don’t need to be tricky – start with a tablecloth or runner, then look to create an eye-catching centrepiece which complements your overall Christmas scheme.
 This can be as simple as a candle holder filled with lit candles, a Christmas garland, a detailed floral arrangement or even a decadent Christmas dessert.
 Layered tableware creates a refined festive table look, so make sure you opt for charger plates along with your usual dinner and salad plates.

 Add a Little Indulgence

 Once the main aspects of guests staying have been taken care of, you can look to those small little indulgences which will make the experience even more special for your visitors.
 Simple white bathrobes or slippers will give your guest room a high-end hotel feel and are perfect for your guests to wrap up in when lounging in their room.
-To take the luxury hotel feel that one step further, you can also add the token chocolate to the cushions and include basic tea and coffee making facilities) on a tray so your guests can enjoy their morning beverage from the comfort of their room whilst also giving you a few precious more minutes peace before you start preparing breakfast.
+To take the luxury hotel feel that one step further, you can also add the token chocolate to the pillows and include basic tea and coffee making facilities) on a tray so your guests can enjoy their morning beverage from the comfort of their room whilst also giving you a few precious more minutes peace before you start preparing breakfast.